Is Watermelon Good for Kidney Patients? The Pros and Cons

 Watermelon is delicious on its own.
 You can slice a watermelon into cubes, triangle-like slices, or scoop out parts of the flesh with a watermelon scooper.

-This classic summer treat can be enjoyed any time of the day, but can be so refreshing as a light afternoon treat!
+This classic summer treat can be enjoyed any time of the day but can be a refreshing afternoon treat or after-meal dessert.

 Watermelon Fruit Salad